Dr Emma Fiedler

 Career background

-Emma joined the Ocean Forecasting Research and Development group at the Met Office in April 2009.
-Prior to this she completed a PhD at the University of East Anglia, with a CASE studentship at the British Antarctic Survey, on modelling and observations of air-sea-ice interactions.
-During the course of her PhD she conducted fieldwork in Antarctica, measuring surface heat fluxes at the Ronne Polynya.
+Prior to joining the Met Office, she completed a PhD at the University of East Anglia on air-sea-ice interactions.
+She also held a CASE studentship with the British Antarctic Survey, undertaking Antarctic fieldwork.
 As an undergraduate, Emma studied Meteorology and Oceanography at the University of East Anglia and spent a year studying at UCSB, California.